-Yes.
 The procedure to dismiss an employee is highly formal.
-The employer or its representative must ask the employee to attend a preliminary meeting to discuss his or her potential dismissal.
+The employer or its representative must ask the employee to attend a preliminary meeting to discuss their potential dismissal.
 After this meeting, the employer must send a dismissal letter to the employee that indicates, among various requirements, the reasons for the dismissal and the duration of the notice period.
-For dismissals notified since 18 December 2017, the employee can request precision regarding the reasons for his or her dismissal within 15 days of the notification.
+For dismissals notified since 18 December 2017, the employee can request precision regarding the reasons for their dismissal within 15 days of the notification.
 In the absence of such a request by the employee, the dismissal cannot be void for insufficient motivation.

-The applicable procedure depends on the nature of the dismissal, that is, for personal reasons (including disciplinary grievances) or economic reasons, and on the number of employees to be dismissed as well as on the number of employees in the company.
+The applicable procedure depends on the nature of the dismissal (ie, for personal reasons including disciplinary grievances or economic reasons) and on the number of employees to be dismissed as well as on the number of employees in the company.

 When applicable, the employer must consult its works council or social and economic committee regarding the economic grounds and on a redundancy plan when the number of employees who are made redundant exceeds certain thresholds.
 The works council or social and economic committee has no veto power and simply provides its opinion.
-The employer must notify the council of the procedure and must look for any redeployment solution.
+The employer must notify such bodies of the procedure and must look for any redeployment solution.